Untransparent/Worthwhile.JarSync/README.md

 # Worthwhile.JarSync
-The repository contains core implementation of the recursive folder syncronization engine
+The repository contains core implementation of the recursive folder syncronization engine.